How to Get Rid of Rats in Your Garden or Ornamental Landscape

 Bait Station With Snap Trap Inside Near Rat Burrow

-Once you have carried out these cleanup measures and eliminated competing food sources, you should find that rats are more likely to visit other products being used.
-If you do find rat burrows in your garden then you will need to use a snap-trap within a rodent bait station.
+Once you have carried out these cleanup measures and eliminated competing food sources, rats should be less likely to visit other products being used.
+If you do find rat burrows in your garden, you will need to use a snap trap within a rodent bait station.

-We recommend using the Easy Set Rat Trap placed inside of a Solutions Rat and Mouse Bait Station, this reusable snap trap is a durable plastic and steel constructed rat snap trap designed with 90-degree angle to quickly capture the rat.
-This product also features an easy release metal bar to avoid touching the rodent and making unnecessary contact with your fingers.
+We recommend using the Easy Set Rat Trap placed inside a Solutions Rat and Mouse Bait Station; this reusable snap trap is a durable plastic and steel constructed rat snap trap designed with a 90-degree angle to quickly capture the rat.
+This product also features an easy-release metal bar to avoid touching the rodent and making unnecessary contact with your fingers.

-By setting these traps inside of a tamper-proof bait station, you will avoid contact with people, animals, or non-target animals.
+Setting these traps inside a tamper-proof bait station will prevent contact with people, animals, or non-target animals.

-To set and bait this product, you will need to place bait such as peanut butter mixed with seeds inside the reservoir in the center of the trap while wearing gloves.
+To set and bait this product, you must place bait such as peanut butter mixed with seeds inside the reservoir in the trap's center while wearing gloves.

 Before activating the Easy Set Rat Traps, set them out with bait for 2-3 days in the Solutions Rat and Mouse Bait Station to allow the rats to become comfortable enough to visit the snap trap.
-Once this time has passed you can then set the snap traps and check on them on a daily basis to replenish bait and remove deceased rodents.
+Once this time has passed, you can set the snap traps and check on them daily to replenish bait and remove deceased rodents.

 Use Baits Near Outdoor Structures